 Than the Cost of a Bad One

-CANLAW EXISTS TO ASSIST INDIVIDUALS AND BUSINESS in locating the right lawyer for their specific need.
-We have been doing this on the Internet since 1996 and have found lawyers for thousands of people and businesses
+CANLAW EXISTS TO ASSIST INDIVIDUALS AND BUSINESSES in locating the right lawyer for their specific need.
+We have been doing this on the Internet since 1996 and have found lawyers for thousands of people and businesses.

 WE CERTAINLY CAN HELP YOU.
 Our basic service is free to anyone, and any business anywhere in the world needing legal assistance anywhere in Canada.

 And that, is why we are offering you a better service and we hope that you will use it.

 WE WILL ATTEMPT TO DEMYSTIFY WORKING WITH LAWYERS.
 This will make the world a better place for you and for all the lawyers out there who are honest, hardworking reliable and deserving of your trust.

 Shop carefully before you hire a lawyer.
 Lawyers are not cheap.
 An average rate runs around $350 an hour.
 A family law case can easily run into tens of thousands of dollars.

 You shop for a house, or a car, so shop for a lawyer.
 You are about to spend a very large amount of money.

 Start by requesting that CanLaw find you a lawyer.

 We will refer your case to several lawyers in your area who handle your type of case.

 Interested lawyers who are qualified for your matter will contact you .
 Most offer a free half hour consultation.